thirashapw/RearGen/README.md

 ## Buy premium a key
-Contact us on [Discord](https://discord.gg/ymyQntskxj) **private** to get a premium key.
+First, You need to support this product.
+To support and request a premium key, Contact me on [Discord](https://discord.gg/ymyQntskxj) **Direct Message** to get a premium key.

-## What is RearGen material kit
-RearGen material kit is a upcoming material kit to develop modern mobile apps.